ikramshabbir/IKRAM-MD/README.md

 .quote
 .fancy

-Available commands depend on the currently installed plugins.
+Available commands depend on the installed plugins.

 ---

 🤖 AutoReact

-X-ANSARI includes a lightweight keyword-based automatic reaction system.
+X-ANSARI includes a lightweight local keyword-based AutoReact system.

-It can be controlled through:
+Control it with:

 .autoreact on
 .autoreact off
 .autoreact status

-AutoReact is designed around local keyword/category matching rather than requiring an external AI API.
+AutoReact uses local keyword/category matching and does not require an external AI API for its reaction engine.

-Supported reaction categories can include:
+Possible categories include:

 - ❤️ Love
 - 😂 Funny